 A look inside the cockpit with the roof removed: Driver's console on left, navigator's console and computer on right.
 The navigator never shuts up.

 The cockpit dome light is under remote control.
 In the foreground below it is the XL motor driving the front track assembly.

 A look through the front windows with the cockpit dome light on.
 The front snow dam at bottom center was surprisingly effective in reducing disabling snow build-ups between the front tracks.
 The navigator's still talking.

 The forward motor compartment: The XL motor just above center drives the front track assembly.
 At 5 o'clock from the XL is the steering L motor, which powers the steering worm drive to its left.
 The dual IRRC receivers are at bottom center.
 The L motor here was an experiment and will be replaced with the original M motor, as the added torque of the L is seldom necessary.
 L motors have better things to do.

-The left rear seat (here at top right) was a real squeeze with the AA battery box in place, and nobody would to sit there voluntarily.
+The left rear seat (here at bottom right) was a real squeeze with the AA battery box in place, and nobody would to sit there voluntarily.
 That effectively reduced the PRV's science team capacity to 7 but did have the advantage of opening up a spot where misbehaving scientists could be sent for time-outs.
 Geophysicists spent the most time there, because they just couldn't keep their corny jokes to themselves.
 The seat became useable again when the AA box was replaced by the much smaller PF rechargeable battery, but the time-out spot was sorely missed.